camunda/camunda-docs-manual/content/user-guide/model-api/cmmn-model-api/read-a-model.md

 humanTask.setAttributeValueNs("custom-attribute", "http://camunda.org/custom", "new value");
 ```

 You can also access the child elements of an element or references to other elements.
-For example a plan item
+For example, a plan item
-references a definition element (like human task, process task etc.) while the referenced definition element contains
+references a definition element (like human task, process task, etc.) while the referenced definition element contains
 default control.

 Consider the following simple CMMN model: